doudar/NimBLE_Test/README.md

-You can easily switch between programming the server or client by switching the PlatformIO environment in vs conde.
+You can easily switch between programming the server or client by switching the PlatformIO environment in vs code.

 With the current >2.0 NimBLE library, I cannot sucessfully get a client to subscribe to notifications from any server (esp or otherwise) with more than 3 characterists on a server.